fanoframework/fano-app-img/README.md

 ## Run

 ### Run with a webserver
 Setup a virtual host.
 Please consult documentation of web server you use.
+You can skip this section if you use Fano CLI to setup virtual host for you.

 For example on Apache,